Contact informationFarm Address:

 –Community Engagement and Events

-Americorps members must eventually apply through the MyAmericorps portal at https://my.americorps.gov/mp/listing/viewListing.do?fromSearch=true&id=104900
+Americorps members must eventually apply through the MyAmericorps portal: https://my.americorps.gov/mp/listing/viewListing.do?id=104900.

-2. Your education/professional development will primarily be through on-the-job training, classes, and discussions.
-What is something related to agriculture that you are interested in learning more about?
+2. What is something related to agriculture that you are interested in learning more about?

 3. Farming is physically hard, requiring both strength and stamina.
 What is the hardest work, both physical and mental, you’ve done?

-Applications for the Americorps position will be reviewed on a rolling basis until September 15, 2021.
-Hiring/paperwork will be done by October 1 (this is a mandatory deadline).
+Applications for the Americorps position will be reviewed on a rolling basis.
+All paper work must be completed by September 15, 2022.
+This is a hard deadline.

-Skills Desired: Some previous gardening or farming experience would be preferred for the Americorps member, but it does not have to be an entire season on a farm.
-We are looking for a capable person who has the physical and mental strength to perform hard, manual labor outdoors in all weather conditions, is familiar with the physical demands of farming, and understands that farming is not a typical 9-to-5 career.
+Skills Desired: This position is hosted through Americorps so all applicants must: --be at least 18 years old, --have a high school diploma or GED, --be a US citizen, US national, or Lawful Permanent Resident Alien of the U.S. --No more than three previous terms as an AmeriCorps Member --Pass a criminal history background check, including an FBI check Some previous gardening or farming experience would be preferred for the Americorps member, but it does not have to be an entire season on a farm.
+Beyond that , we are looking for a capable person who has the physical and mental strength to perform hard, manual labor outdoors in all weather conditions, is familiar with the physical demands of farming, and understands that farming is not a typical 9-to-5 career.
 Someone who takes initiative, and has a capacity for independent learning; is interested in connecting with the community.
 A good team member who starts each workday present and ready to work.
 As a nonprofit, we rely on volunteers so expect to be around people more than on a typical farm.